 Suits is a show about a high-stakes legal firm in New York City.
 It follows one of Manhattan’s top corporate lawyers Harvey Specter and his law associate Mike Ross.
-The two navigate high profile cases while hiding the fact that Mike never went to law school.
+The two navigate high-profile cases while hiding that Mike never went to law school.
 You might also know it as the show Meghan Markle was on before her marriage to Prince Harry.

-I have really enjoyed watching Suits, and its fast-paced, often convoluted cases as the characters deal with personal drama.
+I have enjoyed watching Suits and the fast-paced, often convoluted cases the characters deal with with a dash of personal drama.
 You can’t help but wonder when the charade will come out and what consequences the characters will face when the truth about Mike comes out.

 While the show mainly focuses on Harvey and Mike, it also has strong female roles (hello Jessica!) that play an important part in the show.
 There is also an interesting assortment of characters that add layers to the storyline.